WIN Job Analysis Approach

 The WIN Job Analysis Process involves in-depth analysis of the job by subject matter experts to make a reasoned determination of job tasks, ranking of task importance, and identification of the WIN Learning foundational skill areas and skill levels required to successfully perform the job.
 The process helps in finding out what a particular job requires and what skills a prospective worker needs to possess or develop.
 It also helps in determining particulars about a job including job summary, duties involved, machines, tools, equipment, and materials to be used by the existing or potential employee.

 The WIN Job Analysis Process is not limited to determination of these factors only.
 It also extends to finding out the necessary soft skills needed to succeed on the job.
-These include cooperating with others, resolving conflict, negotiation, problem solving, decision-making, observation, and accepting responsibility.
+These include communicating effectively, conveying professionalism, promoting teamwork and collaboration, and thinking critically and solving problems.